yeikiu/vue3-md-blog/public/blog_store/posts/guide/setup-yor-own-blog.md

 Make sure your terminal is within your repos root folder and run `npm i`.

-Then do `npm run dev` and you should be able to access the site under [http://localhost:3000](http://localhost:3000)
+Then run `npm run dev` and you should be able to access the site under [http://localhost:3000](http://localhost:3000)

 ## 4.- Deploy with GitHub Actions